openstack-archive/networking-vpp/README.rst

 networking-vpp
 ==============

-ML2 Mechanism driver and small control plane for `OpenVPP forwarder`_
+ML2 Mechanism driver and small control plane for the `VPP forwarder`_

-This is a Neutron mechanism driver to bring the advantages of OpenVPP to OpenStack deployments.
+This is a Neutron mechanism driver to bring the advantages of VPP to OpenStack deployments.

 It's been written to be as simple and readable as possible while offering